bitmagier/sensor-light/hardware/hardware-notes.md

+# Hardware notes

 Core SoC: ESP-32-H2

-We are not using the Wifi or Zigbee feature for this embedded project.

 We use SoC Module: ESP32-H2-WROOM-03.
+(not using the Wifi or Zigbee feature for this embedded project)

 This chip needs a 3.3V Power Supply delivering 350 mA.

 Peripherals:
 - Ambient light sensor | VEML7700 | 1x I2C = 2 GPIOs (I2C capable)